top of page

 About the Founder

-Sabrina X. Wu is a junior golfer based in Massachusetts.
-She created Spotlighting Female Golfers to help highlight the voices of female golfers of all levels and ages by giving them the chance to share their golf experiences and their perspectives on the sport, along with giving them the chance to highlight people who have supported/helped them on their journey.
+Sabrina Xiaorui Wu is a junior golfer based in Massachusetts.
+She founded SHEGOLF to amplify the voices of female golfers of all levels and ages.
+Through this platform, she provides female golfers with an opportunity to share their golfing experiences and perspectives on the sport, as well as to recognize those who have supported and helped them on their journeys.

 • Grey Instagram Icon